Divyasricse/devops/docker.md

 #Run a container on Detach mode(it will run on background, directly gives the id .and stops automatocally.so you can able to perform other actions)
 CMD: docker run -d container-name or ID

+note:if you want to give name to container then run:
+CMD: docker run -d --name divya container-name or ID

 ##Run a container on Detach mode(here it won't stop we need to press contrl+c to get out of it or quit)
 CMD: docker run container-id